zurich-ml/MISiS2019ANN/README.md

 # MISiS2019ANN
 Neural Network introduction at MISiS (Moscow)

+**UPDATE**: the **solutions** to the notebooks have been uploaded.

+In case of any problems, contact us via:
+ - Jonas Eschle: jonas.eschle@uzh.ch
+ - Davide Lancierini: davide.lancierini@uzh.ch

 ## Preparing for the Tutorials

  - Follow the steps below to setup the Ipython notebook